logo

 Postpartum depression can be diagnosed through a combination of self-reported symptoms and clinical evaluations.
 In many Indian healthcare settings, tools such as the Edinburgh Postnatal Depression Scale (EPDS) help identify symptoms early.

-Diagnosis involves evaluating the duration and intensity of symptoms, as well as ruling out other potential causes like thyroid issues.
+Diagnosis involves evaluating the duration and intensity of symptoms and ruling out other potential causes, such as thyroid issues.
 Family members should also be vigilant and encourage mothers to seek medical help if symptoms persist beyond a few weeks.
-Timely identification and postpartum depression treatment play a key role in ensuring better outcomes for both mother and child.

 Pharmacological Treatments for Postpartum Depression